What You’ll Learn 🖥️

 Display options

-History count defines the number of lines that will be shown on the display.
-The number of lines depends on the amount of memory reserved by the channel.
-Please note that increasing the value might result in a very slow display since it requires lots of computing performance.
+History count defines how many lines will be shown in the display.
+This depends on the amount of memory reserved by the channel.
+Please note that increasing this value may slow down performance due to higher computational demands.

 With the history count, you can increase the shown buffer.